RedefiningReality/ILCCDC/README.md

 ### Potential Risks
 If red team accesses the Windows 10, they will have control over the network.
 To protect against this, we implement a firewall on the Windows 10 that doesn't allow any incoming connections and only allows outgoing connections on the ports specifically required for Ansible (tcp/22, tcp/5985, tcp/5986).

-**Note:** You'll also have to check cron jobs to make sure there is no malware or other programs that are going to make outgoing connections on those ports.
+**Note:** You'll also have to check scheduled tasks to make sure there is no malware or other programs that are going to make outgoing connections on those ports.

 ## Competition Day Checklist